 Business Intelligence and Data Warehouse Match Made In Heaven

 Business Intelligence and Data Warehouse are two separate yet closely linked technologies.
-These technologies help an organisation to unearth the hidden value in their data.
+These technologies help an organization to unearth the hidden value in their data.

 But before explaining their relationship in detail, let’s first understand what these technologies do!